hydrodynamicstability/statquotes/README.md

   - Statistical modeling:  the two cultures.  *Statistical Science*, 16:  199-231.

-- "One reason that statisicl analyses are often not accepted or understood is that they are based on unsupported models."
+- "One reason that statistical analyses are often not accepted or understood is that they are based on unsupported models."

   - Colin L. Mallows (1998)